 The nationwide lockdown due to the current pandemic situation has severely disrupted the Indian economy, causing job and salary cuts across various sectors.
 Moreover, experts foresee a sharp dip in new jobs, as most companies are in no position to hire.
-In this scenario, students who have availed loans for higher studies and are waiting for placements to start repaying their loans find themselves on a sticky wicket.
+In this scenario, students who have availed personal loans for higher studies and are waiting for placements to start repaying their loans find themselves on a sticky wicket

 If you have taken an education loan and are anxious about the impact of the lockdown, or are in two minds about applying for a new loan to continue your education, here’s a look at the options available to you:

 Is it advisable to take a new loan for higher education in the current situation?

 Typically, enrollments increase in the education sector whenever the economy is adversely affected.
 The reason behind this is that upskilling can be an effective way to survive a recession.
 Hence, instead of fearing for your job stability when the economy is spiraling downward, you should focus more on pursuing a course while the financial system recovers.

 Recession cannot reduce the value of education from a reputable institute.
 Thus, the current pandemic might be the best time to apply for student loan and hone your skills to succeed in a slow job market.

 Additional Read: Reasons Education loan is preferable than Personal loan